bromite/bromite/FAQ.md

 ## Does Bromite support the Android autofill framework?

-No; the only autofill available in Chromium browsers requires integration with the Play Store binary blobs.
-Some apps use accessibility services as a workaround.
+Yes, since version 94.0.4606.109 the native Android autofill can be used; this does not require accessibility services as a workaround.

 ## Does Bromite support casting media content?